Wondering How To Become A Sugar Daddy? We’ll Tell You Right Here

 Annual salary to become sugar daddy

 First things first, most sugar daddies are not billionaires, politicians, or mega-successful entrepreneurs.
-The average sugar daddy makes $250,000 annually, but of course, it’s not like there is a bouncer at the door saying “you ain’t getting in if your income is lower than that”.
+According to SeekingArrangement profiles, the average sugar daddy makes $250,000 annually, but of course, it’s not like there is a bouncer at the door saying “you ain’t getting in if your income is lower than that”.

 It’s basically not even about your income—it’s about how much you can and want to spend on a sugar baby.
 The average sugar baby makes $2,800 per month, but there are lots of young, beautiful women who want to find a sugar daddy and don’t want such a high allowance.
-It’s totally possible to meet a very attractive sugar baby in her 20s who will want $2,000 or even $1,500 for 1 month.
+It’s totally possible to meet a very attractive sugar baby in her 20s who will want $2,000 or even $1,500 for 1 month, or may ask $200-$300 for a PPM date.

 Actually, there is no such thing as “annual salary to become sugar daddy”.
 As long as your income allows you to pay the allowance to a woman, you meet the sugar daddy qualifications.
 If your income is $500,000 or $250,000, that’s great—but if you can afford a sugar baby with a $150,000 or $100,000 annual income, there’s nothing wrong with it.